Visa for Belgium

 From August, 1st, all persons returning to Belgium and all persons travelling through Belgium and who are staying at least 48 hours must fill out an identification form (Passenger Locator Form).
 You can find this form here.

-As of March 18, visa services have been suspended until further notice as a result of the EU temporary travel restriction to help slow the spread of Coronavirus Disease 2019 (COVID-19).
-Only emergency services for limited situations will be continued.
-To schedule an emergency appointment visit https://unitedstates.diplomatie.belgium.be/en/visa-belgium/visitors and follow the instructions under Where to apply.
+Since March 18, visa services for tourism and family visits have been suspended until further notice as a result of the EU temporary travel restriction to help slow the spread of Coronavirus Disease 2019 (COVID-19).
+Only essential travel is currently allowed, please continue reading for further instructions.

 THE BELGIAN CONSULAR MISSIONS IN THE UNITED STATES ARE ACCEPTING VISA APPLICATIONS FOR THE FOLLOWING CATEGORIES THAT ARE EXEMPT FROM THE TRAVEL RESTRICTIONS AS OF MONDAY JULY 6TH, BY MAIL ONLY: